 Council has confirmed the following strategic priorities requiring specific focus for the next LTP.
 In response to these priorities, this AMP includes a number of responses as tabulated below, with reference to the relevant section in the AMP where further detail on responses is provided.
-Responses to natural hazard risks and building resilience are dealt with in Section 5 Managing Risk and Investing in Resilience.
+Responses to natural hazard risks and building resilience are dealt with in Section 5.